-Whether you are single and have not parented your own children, or a single parent who looks after your own family, or whose children have left home, you can still foster a child or young adult.
+Whether you are single and have not parented your own children, or a single parent who looks after your own family, or whose children have left home, you can still become a foster parent.

 Before you take on the journey of fostering a child or young adult, there a few things to consider: